Fighting During Pregnancy & Its Effects On You & Your Baby

-While each couple is different, and often has their own set of issues they tend to fight about, there are a few sensitive topics that are bound to raise an argument between the husband and wife.
+While each couple is different and often has its own set of issues they tend to fight about, a few sensitive topics are bound to raise an argument between the husband and wife.
 Here are common fights that expectant couples tend to have:

 1. Being Selfish

 Once you’re pregnant, everything revolves around the baby, and rightly so.
-However, many husbands may feel their wives are obsessed, and can’t talk about anything else, causing a fight, On the other hand, the husband could be caught up with work and miss out on important events such as doctors appointments, angering the wife.
+However, many husbands may feel their wives are obsessed and can’t talk about anything else, which may result in a fight.
+On the other hand, the husband could be caught up with work and miss out on important events such as doctor’s appointments, angering the wife.

-Financials are a huge cause for fights between expectant couples.
-Of course, none of you would have a clear idea of how much your expenses would increase, causing a huge difference in opinion on spending and saving.
+Finances are a huge cause of fights between expectant couples.
+But, of course, none of you would have a clear idea of how much your expenses would increase after the baby, which may cause a huge difference in opinion on spending and saving.

 Naming the baby is a huge deal, and most couples want to choose a name that’s unique, meaningful, and fit for the baby.
 Agreeing on a name can be a task, especially if your family members wish to have a say.

-As the pregnancy progress, the mother experiences significant emotional changes and mood swings that lead to an argument with the partner.
+As the pregnancy progresses, the woman may experience significant emotional changes and mood swings that could lead to an argument with the partner.
 These changes are due to rapidly changing levels of the estrogen and progesterone hormones.
-Yelling, shouting or fighting can be inimical for the mother.
+Yelling, shouting, or fighting can be inimical for the mother.
 Stress may lead to cramping, headaches, nauseous and sleep apnea.
 It may also lead to premature labour.
 Arguing while pregnant, in the first trimester, can lead to depression and irritability, as well.
 Hence, avoiding fights with your partner is the best solution for a peaceful pregnancy.

 Tips to Avoid Fighting and Arguing During Pregnancy